 - 1. Deburr shaft especially around the keyway area. - 2.
-Hold the pump in a vice, cover down, and remove the grub screw from the lockable shaft bearing collar.
-Remove collar. - 3.
-Unscrew the 3 off 6mm bolts to remove the bearing housing (this may be tight due to the sealant used during assembly).
-This can be done by holding the bearing housing and twisting the body. - 4.
+Hold the pump in a vice, cover down and remove the grub screw from the lockable shaft bearing collar.
+Remove collar (item 16), by undoing the grubcrew, then tap the collar in a clockwise orientation by using a pin punchtapping the hole provided.
+Once the collar is removed the bearing should now rotate freely on the shaft.
+Deburr the indentation in the shaft and keyway - 3.
+Unscrew the 3 off 6mm bolts to remove the bearing housing, (this may be tight due to the sealant used during assembly).
+This can be done by holding the bearing housing and twisting the body.
+In extreme cases the three holes are already drilled for an M8 tap, but because the bearing is an elliptical lock type there should be no need for a bearing puller. - 4.
 Remove static seal plate from bearing housing, noting dowel pin in plate location face, and place to one side. - 5.
 Undo the three grubscrews on the mechanical seal collar and gently pull off shaft, again put to one side.
 (Remove secondary collar if there is one present).
 Press out the seal housing bearing. - 6.
-Mark the cover and body for orientation and hold in the vice with the shaft pointing downwards.
-Remove the 8 off 8mm cap head screws and remove the cover assembly by pulling upwards, place to one side. - 7.
-Making sure there is sufficient clearance underneath the pump, (to prevent damage to the rotor vanes) press the rotor out through the body. - 8.
+Mark the cover, body and flange, for orientation, then hold in the vice with the shaft pointing upwards.
+Remove the 6 off 6mm cap head screws and remove the rotor/flange assembly by pulling upwards, place to one side. - 7.
+Turn the housing over and remove the cover bolts, place the body and cover to one side. - 8.
 The individual parts must now be inspected for damage.
-The keyway in the end of the rotor must be in good condition and there must not be any deep scratches or grooves on the following surfaces. - The ID surface of the housing and OD of the rotor - The end face of the rotor - The OD of the idler

-- Both faces of the idler - The inside surfaces of the cover including surfaces on the crescent - Areas on the shaft of the rotor were the seal seats.
+The keyway in the end of the rotor must be in good condition and there must not be any deep scratches or grooves on the following surfaces: - · The ID surface of the housing - The OD & end face of the rotor - · The OD of the idler and both faces of the idler - The inside surfaces of the cover including surfaces on the crescent - Areas on the shaft of the rotor were the seal seats